argo-marketplace/LA-LocalGeo-CrossWalk/APP/README.md

     CREATE EXTENSION postgis_topology;

 #### 4. Import Data using `shp2pgsql`
+This goes on command prompt and not the psql prompt.
 Have the shapefile `arcgis_intersections.shp` ready for use.
 In the directory of this shapefile, type

     shp2pgsql -I -W "latin1" -s 4326 -d -g the_geom arcgis_intersections.shp db_argo |psql -U <master user name> -p <port> -h <DB instance endpoint> db_argo